theNewDynamic/thenewdynamic.org/_posts/2017-10-03-interview-hugo-lead-developer.md

 ## What's next for Hugo?

 Hugo 1.0 should be "around the corner".
 There are a couple of missing items from my mental roadmap, but it should not take too long.
-The most important and interesting one is probably coming in the next release, work titled "page bundles".
-I'm working on the most important one right now, work name ["page bundles"](https://github.com/gohugoio/hugo/issues/3651).
+The most important and interesting one is probably coming in the next release, work titled ["page bundles"](https://github.com/gohugoio/hugo/issues/3651).
 And after that, I have a few ideas.
 I may want to explore if Hugo can be adapted to handle really big sites, like millions of pages, but I suspect that is a task bigger than I can do on my own free time.